VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

 1. StockController : This class represents a controller with a single action method.
 It's designed to handle specific requests within an application.
-The go() method is the primary entry point for the action this controller performs.
+The execute() method is the primary entry point for the action this controller performs.

-Methods

-2. StockControllerImpl : has the model, view and scanner object for taking input, showing the desired output through view and performing the required operations using the model. he go method works based on the choice entered by user and delegates to the view and model methods for getting the output.
+2. StockControllerImpl : has the model, view and scanner object for taking input, showing the desired output through view and performing the required operations using the model. he execute method works based on the choice entered by user and delegates to the view and model methods for getting the output.
 The other methods such as create portfolio, load portfolio, save portfolio, get composition, get total value of portfolio, save, examine composition are written to call the respective model method for passing inputs from the controller and calling the view for those methods to show the output, the output from the model is passed to the view by the controller for showing it to user.
-It also has method to delete the session files that are created during a session for stock fetched data when api is called.
-The controller also has validation methods that are used to validate the user inputs.
+On exit of the program all the folders inside the Data folder is deleted other than the folder containing the historical data of different stocks that were fetched today.
+As the date changes the folder is deleted upon exit as a new folder with that date's name will be created.

 3. Persistence : this class has methods that help in loading and saving the csv files for persisting the stock data that is associated with a portfolio , this function is done by